 The project will provide a platform of effective collaboration to produce a more systematic study of the different physics cases …..:The objectives in terms of physics are:

-in the particle frameMuon Production has therefore to be an efficient process, while avetechniquesfor machine, in order to prove the feasibility at CERN or in any European countryThe project will study at conceptual level all the aspects of beam physics and technology in order to significantly contribute to the definition of a concrete R&D plan to be presented for the next ESPPU, due to be convened around 2026.
-For a few critical components an initial engineering design will be performed with the aim to verify the conceptual feasibility of the most advanced concepts that will be necessary for the collider.
-Synergies with other fields (for instance medical imagery, material science) will be investigated and the project will become a seed for new collaborations, opening to a wider vision for the application of the technologies to be developed.
+Accelerator Physics and Technology Motivations

+Muon Colliders present an important difficulty with respect to present accelerators due to the very short lifetime of muons, which is of the order of 2.2 µsec in the particle frame.
+Muon Production has therefore to be an efficient process, while acceleration and collision have to happen in a much shorter time period than with hadrons or electrons and therefore techniques of fast acceleration need to be studied and proven.

+The second major challenge of a MC is the emission of neutrinos by natural decay of muons.
+Neutrinos penetrate the earth at long distance and therefore radiation due to neutrino interactions may appear on surface, even for a 200 m underground machine.
+Techniques to reduce or mitigate such radiation effects need to be studied should the level of radiation exceed legal limits, in order to prove the feasibility at CERN or in any European country.